DevOluwapelumi/-JavaScript-Bank-App/README.md

 6. User Authentication
 Secure user authentication and authorization to protect sensitive financial data.
 User registration and password reset functionality for new and existing users.
+7. Notifications
+Receive real-time notifications for account activity, such as deposits, withdrawals, and transfers.
+8. Currency Conversion
+Automatically convert currency for international transactions.
+Access up-to-date exchange rates for accurate conversions.